CESNET/metacentrum-user-docs/docs/computing/run-basic-job/index.md

 - after running `qsub` command
 - by `echo $PBS_JOBID` in interactive job  or in the batch script
-- by `qstat -u your_username @pbs-m1.metacentrum.cz @cerit-pbs.cerit-sc.cz @elixir-pbs.elixir-czech.cz`
+- by `qstat -u your_username @pbs-m1.metacentrum.cz

 Within interactive job: